Talk to others with an Ostomy

 Hi!
 Do you have any idea of where I could start with a company in Dubai/similar?

-bowsprit wrote:
+bowsprit

-Try InterNations Dubai, a community of Americans living in Dubai they will have all the answers for you.
+Try InterNations Dubai, a community of Americans living in Dubai.
+They will have all the answers for you.
 Membership is free.

 Thank you!

-I worked in MLM before for leading Telecommunication conglomerates before for a few years, turned out to be a great salesperson.
-It’s a great career.
-Once between jobs many years ago worked selling Ninja products, was not a famous company then, it was supposed to pay 28 dollars about for top salespeople including commissions as an average; I ended up making $45 an hour.
+I worked in MLM before for leading telecommunication conglomerates before for a few years, turned out to be a great salesperson.
+It's a great career.
+Once between jobs many years ago worked selling Ninja products, was not a famous company then, it was supposed to pay 28 dollars about for top salespeople including commissions as an average; I ended up making 45 an hour.
 I did not have a problem finding a job anywhere due to my newly discovered skills.
 Point is that it is not difficult to find work if you highly perform but must be at a locality.
 I tried doing outbound calling, as what you do, and totally sucked at it.
 I am inbound monster.

 It is difficult to do outbound as what you do, very tricky and takes enormous skill to pull it off, congrats on that.
 What I found out is how difficult it is to fill sales positions; everyone thinks they can do it, hence the super high turnover in that industry.
-Practically impossible to find that kind of talent inbound and outbound but much more difficult is outbound, nerve wrecking lol.
-You should be in high demand and are in high demand but need to research firs the top companies that do this, then approach them.
+Practically impossible to find that kind of talent inbound and outbound but much more difficult is outbound, nerve-wracking lol.
+You should be in high demand and are in high demand but need to research first the top companies that do this, then approach them.

 President Obama spoke with the CEO of Manpower weekly, religiously—Manpower being the largest human resource company in the world, offices in every country—because Obama knew if anyone could read the pulse of the job industry, it was him, crucial to his reelection.
 He was invited to many events in the White House.
 Once he asked him in one of these dinners what job was the worst and most difficult to fill, Obama said ‘the jobs that make you lose sleep every night’ what are they?
 He responded that there was only one that worried him constantly; which job was he talking about?
 You got it, Sales!
 He explained to him the enormous difficulty he had globally finding good talent in this industry, and the huge turnover in the industry, again, everyone thinks they can do it, till they do it.